 - Tell them you are worried about them and they are not alone

 - Talk to a mental health professional about your concerns

 Not sure who to reach out to for help?
 You can call the Suicide Prevention Lifeline (1-800-273-8255) and text the Crisis Text Line (741741) to talk about your concerns for someone else.

-It’s normal to feel stress around COVID-19.
-The CDC suggests these tips to help you cope:
+The CDC suggests these general tips to help you cope: